-- Changes in farmland values - Price volatility for agricultural commodities - Changes in government support programs for agricultural producers - Changes in supply and demand for U.S. agricultural products - Changes in international trade and the value of the U.S. dollar - Changes in production costs - Changes in the domestic economy that affect incomes from off-farm jobs - Weather and environmental conditions - Environmental and regulatory compliance costs - Availability of agricultural workers
+- Changes in farmland values - Price volatility for agricultural commodities - Changes in government support programs for agricultural producers - Changes in supply and demand for U.S. agricultural products - Changes in international trade and the value of the U.S. dollar - Changes in production costs - Changes in the domestic economy that affect incomes from off-farm jobs - Climate, weather, and other environmental conditions - Availability of agricultural workers

 Liquidity risk - the risk that an institution may be unable to meet short-term financial demands without unacceptable losses.
 The System relies on its ability to regularly issue new debt obligations, in part to pay maturing obligations.
 The System banks also hold liquidity investments that are available if needed.
 A significant disruption in the System banks' ability to issue new debt obligations or sell liquidity investments would impair their ability to repay insured obligations.
-As further discussed on page 30, FCSIC has procedures in place to provide liquidity assistance to System banks if external market circumstances make it likely that the banks will be unable to pay maturing insured obligations.
+As further discussed on page 32, FCSIC has procedures in place to provide liquidity assistance to System banks if external market circumstances make it likely that the banks will be unable to pay maturing insured obligations.